openmarmot/twe/README.md

 - 1-0 number keys are used in menus
 - 'f' to fire weapon (if you have one)
 - 'g' throw grenade (if you have one)
+- 't' launch panzerfaust (if you have one)

 ### License / Whatever